DURUII/Replica-EUWR/README.md

 - 🟢 **UWR(EUWR) & Optimal**: Closely matched performance.
 - 🔵 **0.1-first, 0.05-first, & Random**: Less stable compared to the paper.

+🧠 **UWR**: Theoretically, the Optimal algorithm should strictly outperform all others.
+However, in our implementation, we drew inspiration from the concept of Steepest Ascent, which may lead to finding only a local optimum, even when all hidden parameters are known.

 🔍 **Observation**: The instability in the relationship among 0.1-first, 0.05-first, and random algorithms, as compared to the original study, may be due to our different interpretation stemming from the paper's limited algorithmic descriptions.

 📈 **Total Rounds**:

-🔑 **Note**: Our replicated algo.1 and algo.2 show a higher number of rounds than those in the original experiment.
+👓 **Note**: Our replicated algo.1 and algo.2 show a higher number of rounds than those in the original experiment.
 Additionally, the magnitude of our results differs from those reported in the paper, potentially attributable to our distinct understanding and implementation based on the non-detailed data processing methods in the study.

 ## Issues